Teaching Strengths

 Research Objectives

 The objectives of our research group are to identify and investigate mechanisms and therapies for vasomotor disorders.
-The research involves investigation of vasospasm of large or small vessels and mechanisms contributing to vasodilatory septic shock.
+The research involves investigation of vasospasm of large or small vessels, mechanisms contributing to poor vascular response administered vasopressors in septic shock and post surgical patients.
 The research team is involved in both preclinical, basic research, and translational research using a three-pronged approach, which includes:

 Discovery of underlying molecular mechanisms